 Until the 1970s, the University of Mary Washington (named for George’s mother) acted as the women’s college to the University of Virginia.
 Today, the public university serves both men and women at the undergraduate and graduate levels, offering over 40 majors.

 Read more about the University of Mary Washington

 Winter Park, FL

 Rollins is located on Lake Virginia in the suburbs of Orlando.
-The liberal arts college focuses on training students to think critically, and to gain a breadth of knowledge which can be used to succeed in any career.
+The liberal arts college focuses on training students to think critically and to gain a breadth of knowledge that can be used to succeed in any career.
 Currently, Rollins offers 60 undergraduate and graduate programs of study.

 Read more about Rollins College

 8. University of Dallas

 The University of Dallas is a Catholic liberal arts college and graduate school of business.
 Undergraduates at Dallas take a common curriculum in the classics, a foreign language, literature, and other fields before focusing on one of 25 majors.
 This ensures students achieve both breadth and depth of knowledge in their education.